It’s a visual feast of body art, special effects and graphic heaven – here we celebrate art of the human body with these 17 must-see body art images.

-The 2015 theme is POP Trashion – a cool melding of the Neo Warhol movement with enviro fashion style – calling for participants to reinvent fashion in a completely cool new way on a human canvas.
-Think eco chic peppered with pops of colour and you’ve got a creative fusion of fashion, recycling and pop art that also reflects the up-cycling and artisan ethos of the world famous Original Eumundi Markets (OEM), the town’s premier tourist destination and also organiser of the ABAF.
+POP Trashion is a cool melding of the Neo Warhol movement with enviro fashion style – calling for participants to reinvent fashion in a completely cool new way on a human canvas.
+Think eco chic peppered with pops of colour and you’ve got a creative fusion of fashion, recycling and pop art that also reflects the up-cycling and artisan ethos of the world famous Original Eumundi Markets (OEM), the town’s premier tourist destination.

 Australian artist Emma Hack, who shot to global stardom for her creative body painting handiwork in singer Gotye’s haunting international hit Somebody That I Used to Know (feat.
 Kimbra), which astonishingly has received more than 640 million views on YouTube and has introduced body art to a broad mainstream audience.